 The README file inside the tarball describes installation and basic usage.
 The easiest way is extracting the tarball in /opt.
 The Linux platform should have gcc installed, in order to allow linking.
 Note that these versions only have a command-line compiler and no IDE.

-64 bit Linux requires that the Boehm GC is installed (For example, apt-get install libgc on Ubuntu).
+64 bit Linux requires that the Boehm GC is installed (For example, apt-get install libgc-dev on Ubuntu).